maliahavlicek/what2do2day/README.md

  This table has no deletion or updates associated with it.
 It's strictly create and read.
 Eventually, maintenance scripts should be written to delete unused/deprecated entries.
 An activity is potentially created when a user successfully creates a place, creates and event, updates an event, or updates a place.

+The reading/writing of the activities table is housed in the [views.py](what2do2day/activities/views.py) file.
 #### Addresses
 Addresses are optionally entered in association with Places and Events.
 This data structure is used by both Events and Places to provide users with a physical location.
 Only the _id is stored in Places and Events to reduce the amount of data being stored as many places may use the same address as a meeting point for their events.